For more information:

 Our DNP program provides students with excellence in educational preparation plus the opportunity to develop long-lasting professional colleagues.
 Our classes focus on developing clinical expertise in your chosen population area and leadership skills to expand your job prospects in health care.

 The program meets the AACN Essentials of Doctoral Education for Advanced Nursing Practice and the NTF Criteria for Evaluation of Nurse Practitioner Programs.
-The Doctor of Nursing Practice Program at UW-Madison is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The Doctor of Nursing Practice program at the University of Wisconsin-Madison is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 Read the expected student outcomes here (pdf).